tina1401-strg/PandA-25-26-IR-Starter-Repo-3/README.md

 No descriptive exercise text.
 The spec is the **golden transcript** in `part3/tests/snapshot_interaction.txt`.

 Students should implement an extension of the current search.
 The user can enter multiple words to search.
-Those words are separated by white space (space, tabs, ...).
+Those words are separated by white space (space, tabs, ...) - ToDo 1.
 Instead of searching the sonnets for one word, all words given by the user must be present in the sonnet.

-As in part 2, when printing the results the words are highlighted in the sonnets and only the matching sonnets are printed.
+ToDo 2 is to merge search results for a sonnet, e.g., the search result for "summer" with the search result for "day".

 ## Run the app